 School Council Link: Mr Sam Carter

 If you have specific questions about the Norfolk Local Offer please look at the Frequently Asked Questions by clicking here.
-Alternatively, if you think your child may have SEND please speak to their class teacher, Emma Pugh (SENDCO) or Angela Jermy (Headteacher) on 01603 810674.
+Alternatively, if you think your child may have SEND please speak to their class teacher, Sam Carter (SENDCO) or Jem Brereton (Headteacher) on 01603 810674.

 Our Approach to Teaching Learners with SEN